Frequently Asked Questions

 The NHS bases the decision to offer additional tests (sometimes including amniocentesis) on the result of the combined test.
 Additional testing is offered to anyone with a chance of 1 in 150 or greater.

 Angie is able to discuss this in detail with you, explaining the features in your result and how these can be interpreted.
 She is able to give you information about other types of investigation which you may want to consider.
-If appropriate she can arrange an invasive test for you.
+If appropriate she can help you to arrange an invasive test, but you may also wish to consider a non-invasive test such as the SAFE test.

 Walking With You is not an ultrasound service.
-Angie is not a sonographer but is able to arrange scans with a consultant in fetal medicine, if required.
+Angie is not a sonographer but is able to advise how to access both routine scans and specialist scans with a consultant in fetal medicine, if required.

 Scans are often a very useful tool in pregnancy, but certainly do not tell us everything.
 NHS patients are routinely offered two scans, with specific purposes.